RaynoldVanHeyningen/GigHub/Documentation/features.md

 - View gig details

 Gig Calendar:
-- Add a gig to calendar
+- Add a gig to the calendar
-- Remove a gig from calendar
+- Remove a gig from a calendar
-- View gig's i am attending
+- View gig's I am attending

 Following:
-- Follow a artist
+- Follow an artist
-- Unfollow a artist
+- Unfollow an artist
-- Who i'm following
+- Who I'm following
 - Gig feed

 ## DEPENDENCIES OVERVIEW